MortalityReporting/raven-fhir-server/README.md

 ```
 git clone --recurse https://github.com/MortalityReporting/raven-fhir-server.git
 ```
-After cloning the project, you can go into the raven-fhir-server folder and add envrionment variables in the Dockerfile.
+After cloning the project, you can go into the raven-fhir-server folder and add envrionment variables in the env.list file.
 See the following example.
 Only AUTH_BEARER or AUTH_BASIC is needed.
 ```
 ENV JDBC_URL="jdbc:postgresql://fhir_db:5432/<database name>"
 ENV JDBC_USERNAME="postgres"